nilkant101/java-practise/jdk.md

          a.
 Static
          b.
 Non-static
 --------------------------------------------------------
 1. Local variabels are those variables which are delared within a specific      scope or limit such as method, constructor etc.....
 2. Local variables are accessible within that specific scope
 ----------------------------------------------------------------

+# This Keyword

+1. In java, we can have both member/ global and local variable names same, then always the local variables will dominate the member variables
+* -- In order to avoid the dominating part we make use pf "this"Keyword

+2. THIS keyword which is used to pointing to the current object/ instance..